MLSDev/TRON/README.md

 Starting with 0.2.0, we are adding support for any custom mapper to be used with TRON.
 Now, instead of JSONDecodable, all generic constraints on TRON accept `ResponseParseable` protocol, that can be easily implemented for your mapper.

-By default, we are using SwiftyJSON, and adding protocol default implementations on it, so existing code should not break.
+By default, we are using SwiftyJSON, and adding protocol default implementations on it.

 **Note** Custom mappers are supported only when installing framework from CocoaPods due to inability of Carthage to split framework to subspecs.